SAP/configuration-tools-for-gitops/cmd/coco/reconcile/readme.md

 ```

 ## Authentication
-This command requires access to a GitHub personal access token.
+For pushing to Github, this command requires access to a GitHub personal access token.
 The token must be stored in the GITHUB_TOKEN environment variable.

 ## Example
 ```shell
 coco reconcile --source main --target dev --owner myorg --repo myrepo
 ```
-This will reconcile the `dev` branch with the `main` branch in the `myorg/myrepo` repository.
-If there are merge conflicts, it will create a new branch named `reconcile/main-dev` from the `dev` branch, and then attempt to merge the `main` branch into it.
-If there are no merge conflicts, it will merge the `main` branch into the `dev` branch directly.
+This will reconcile the `origin/dev` branch with the `origin/main` branch in the `myorg/myrepo` repository.
+If there are merge conflicts, it will create a new branch named `reconcile/main-dev` from the `origin/dev` branch, and then attempt to merge the `origin/main` branch into it.
+If there are no merge conflicts, it will merge the `origin/main` branch into the `origin/dev` branch directly.

 ```mermaid
 sequenceDiagram